Michigan-State-University/cias-web/README.md

 # MJML
 ### What is MJML?
+A tool for creation of responsive html templates.
+It handles gotchas of most modern and known email clients.

-Take a look at [official documentation](https://mjml.io/documentation/#getting-started)
+Take a look at [official documentation](https://mjml.io/documentation/#getting-started).

 3 examples can be found in `mjml/examples` directory.
 Each of them introduce new features, so they should be checked in this order : `MjBasicComponent`, `MjImageText`, `MjLayout`.